TL;DR: Free startup dilution calculator to understand the impact of dilution after ESOP and venture capital investments.

 Now the math is a little funkier here in how you calculate the ESOP and dilution, otherwise, everything is the same math as before.

-Note, this model assumes that you do not issue any shares to staff to make it easier to follow.
+Note, this startup dilution calculator assumes that you do not issue any shares to staff to make it easier to follow.
 In the real world, your unissued ESOP will be far smaller so your dilution to top up the ESOP will be larger!
 Understand?

 - You gross up the 10% ESOP you need post raise by dividing it by 1 less the 25% investor stake.